MarcusTSgithub/HeatBox_Alpha/README.md

 - Arduino code which is run from the Arduino IDE
 - Python code which I run from the PyCharm IDE
 - Matlab script to analyze the data collected by the Python code

-A written guide on how to operate the heating box can be found on the internal server at "INSECT lab\Marcus\Box".
+- Written guide on how to assemble, install and operate the Heatbox

+The written guide can also be found on the internal server at "INSECT lab\Marcus\Box".